 This hearty white-fleshed fish can be cooked in many ways, from broiling to grilling to pan-frying.
-It's thick, easy to work with, and the meat turns from a light pink color to white as it heats through, a trick that helps cooks easily know when it's cooked.
-Some corvina are small and work best cooked whole, while others can weigh 20 pounds and get cut up into fish steaks often served at restaurants.
+Its thick flesh is easy to work with, with the meat turning from a light pink color to white as it heats through, helping cooks know when it's done.
+Some corvina are small and work best when cooked whole, while the larger varieties need to be cut up into fish steaks before cooking.

-Because corvina is a saltwater fish, it can also be served raw (when properly treated and stored) or as ceviche, which is how it's often prepared in Peru.
-Corvina can also be seared and served warm or fully cooked until all the flesh turns a creamy white.
-When fully cooked, the meat pulls off in substantial flakes which can be eaten plain, dipped in a sauce, or wrapped up to make tacos.
+Because corvina is a saltwater fish, it can also be served raw (when properly treated and stored) prepared as ceviche, which is how it's often served in Peru, or seared and served warm.
+When fully cooked, the flesh turns a creamy white and pulls off in substantial flakes.
+Cooked corvina can be eaten plain, dipped in a sauce, or as the filling for tacos.

 What Does Corvina Taste Like?

-In terms of fish, corvina is one of the more mild varieties.
-It has a slightly sweet, mellow flavor that can be a bit buttery.
+Corvina is one of the more mild varieties of fish.
+It has a slightly sweet, mellow flavor that can be a bit buttery tasting.
 The flesh is oily and tender which helps give corvina a rich, luxurious mouthfeel.

 Corvina vs. Red Snapper

 But beyond these factors, these two fish don't have much in common.
 For starters, red snapper is a leaner fish and doesn't have the same oily, buttery texture as corvina.
 While its flesh pales when cooked like corvina, there's a slight rosy hue that remains while corvina turns a creamy white.
 Red snapper is also a specific type of fish, where corvina has many varieties and names.
 That makes red snapper a higher-end, more expensive fish that's harder to come by, especially fresh.

-It's easy to use corvina as the fish of choice in any recipe requiring a meaty white fish.
+Corvina can be used in any recipe calling for a meaty white fish.
 Eat it cured with citrus, grilled, baked, or sauteed.